apache/nuttx/examples/README.txt

   This contains a simple test of filesystem mountpoints.

   * CONFIG_EXAMPLES_MOUNT_DEVNAME
-      The name of the device to mount.
-Default: "/dev/ram0"
+      The name of the user-provided block device to mount.
+      If CONFIG_EXAMPLES_MOUNT_DEVNAME is not provided, then
+      a RAM disk will be configured.

+  * CONFIG_EXAMPLES_MOUNT_NSECTORS
+      The number of "sectors" in the RAM disk used when CONFIG_EXAMPLES_MOUNT_DEVNAME is not defined.

+  * CONFIG_EXAMPLES_MOUNT_SECTORSIZE
+      The size of each sectors in the RAM disk used when CONFIG_EXAMPLES_MOUNT_DEVNAME is not defined.

+  * CONFIG_EXAMPLES_MOUNT_RAMDEVNO
+      The RAM device minor number used to mount the RAM disk used when CONFIG_EXAMPLES_MOUNT_DEVNAME is not defined.
+The
+      default is zero (meaning that "/dev/ram0" will be used).

 examples/null
 ^^^^^^^^^^^^^